vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

 ---

-**Perform the following steps to configure your elasticsearch Sink:**
+**Perform the following steps to configure your elasticsearch Sink**

 ## Step 1: Setup an Elasticsearch cluster